 We’re conducting a short survey to better understand how graduate students feel about the new protest rules.
 Whether you’re concerned, supportive, unsure, or somewhere in between, your voice matters.

-The survey will close 9am, Monday May 5th.
+The survey closing date has been extended and will now close 9am, Monday May 12th.

 Note: all responses to the survey are anonymous.
 Any identifying information you provide will be de-identified.